 In 2005, four businesswomen earned spots on the Jeddah Chamber of Commerce and Industry Board affording them the opportunity to negotiate for women's rights from a government platform.
-In effect the Chamber's female-branch, The al Sayedah Khadijah bint Khuwailid Businesswomen Center, has been able to successfully host several forums to discuss the issue of women's employment; such as the 2004 forum entitled: "Capacity Building, Developing People for Sustainable Growth".
+26 In effect the Chamber's female-branch, The al Sayedah Khadijah bint Khuwailid Businesswomen Center, has been able to successfully host several forums to discuss the issue of women's employment; such as the 2004 forum entitled: "Capacity Building, Developing People for Sustainable Growth".
 In this forum the Chamber hosted roughly 2,000 attendees, of which several hundred were women.
 The forum was led by Saudi Labor Minister Ghazi Al-Gosaibi and although they were seated behind a glass wall partition, the female attendees were highly vocal in the forum, asking questions and making comments regarding restrictive government policies that hinder female employment.
 A number of female participants not only challenged the Labor Minister but also offered suggestions for improvement.

-The center has also been successful in publishing reports that address government inefficiencies related to women's work.
-Through these reports empowered businesswomen have promoted the female agenda by directly communicating with the central government.
-For example, in 2010 Saudi businesswomen Noura Alturki and Rebekah Braswell in conjunction with the al Sayedah Khadijah bint Khuwailid Businesswomen center, the Jeddah Chamber of Commerce and Industry, and the Monitor Group, published a report to be utilized by the government in order to create a more efficient female economy.
+27 businesswomen Noura Alturki and Rebekah Braswell in conjunction with the al Sayedah Khadijah bint Khuwailid Businesswomen center, the Jeddah Chamber of Commerce and Industry, and the Monitor Group, published a report to be utilized by the government in order to create a more efficient female economy.
 The report entitled, "Businesswomen in Saudi Arabia: Characteristics, Challenges, and Aspirations in a Regional Context," addresses the current conditions for women's work in the Kingdom and relevant government policies pertaining to women.
 The report also targets specific problems in current Saudi reform measures.
 For example, the report asserts that Royal Decree 120, which was issued in 2003 by the Saudi Council of Ministers in order to provide businesswomen with access to government services by "requiring all relevant government entities to open female sections," is actually counterproductive as "many businesswomen consider the female sections to be an added layer of bureaucracy instead of a "one-stop shop" that facilitates their requests.
-The report identifies the main challenges facing female businesses to be "unclear regulations and policies," the heavy reliance on male guardians for the business registration process, and female-specific challenges resulting from extra restrictions and requirements placed on businesswomen but not on businessmen."
-These issues stem from male guardianship and the underdevelopment of the female sector.
+28 The report identifies the main challenges facing female businesses to be "unclear regulations and policies," the heavy reliance on male guardians for the business registration process, and female-specific challenges resulting from extra restrictions and requirements placed on businesswomen but not on businessmen."
+29 These issues stem from male guardianship and the underdevelopment of the female sector.
 The recommendations seek to loosen guardianship policies and to strengthening sex segregation policies through the delineation of rules and regulations for the female sector and the development of parallel female-institutions.